In this article, we'll cover:

 Good knowledge of the phonetic alphabet can even make teams seem more knowledgeable.
 Customers who hear employees using these guidelines will assume the professionals know their stuff.
 In some cases, this could mean that customers are less likely to challenge contact centre agent recommendations and ideas.

 A fundamental part of good customer service will always be making sure that you probably understand your customers.
-While some organisations do see the phonetic alphabet as an “overly formal” tool, it provides consistent benefits to business leaders.
+While some organisations see the phonetic alphabet as an “overly formal” tool, it provides consistent benefits to business leaders.
 Here are some examples of how teams can use the phonetic alphabet in customer service:

 When taking customer details